 - “How was our service?” (customer experience)

 - “What could we do better?” (what did they like/dislike about their experience?)

 - “Would you recommend us to friends, family, coworkers?” (would they take the time out of their day again for this company’s services?)

 The goal is not just asking them if they would recommending using your business’ services – instead, get clear on what aspects need improvement.

 Providing excellent customer service is a great way to get good reviews from your customers.

-If someone has an experience that isn’t quite up to par, then they might go out of their way on review sites like Yelp and give you one star because it’s easier than telling everyone how things are when everything goes well.
-For example, if a dryer takes too long or runs too hot – how you react to a complaint can make all the difference between getting positive ratings versus negative ones.
+If someone has an experience that isn’t quite up to par, then they can (unfortunately) be highly motivated to go to review sites like Yelp and give you one star.
+It’s often easier to leave a poor review than a good one, and if a dryer takes too long or runs too hot – how you react to that complaint can make all the difference between getting positive ratings versus negative ones.

 How do you ensure a universally positive experience, then?

 Well, it starts with ensuring that your machines and business are running smoothly.
 Your service needs to shine!

 From there, focus on the finer points of your customer experience.
 Make sure you communicate clear pricing information and avoid overcharging.
 Give out coupons and discounts if you have to help assuage an irate customer, but lead with a great experience first.
 If that doesn’t cut it, then you can pull out other methods to help ensure your reviews stay positive.